 Learning at Reed will take a number of forms this fall, as classes resume and the COVID-19 pandemic continues.
 Whether you are taking a course in person or connecting remotely, watching lectures asynchronously or engaging in a small group Zoom discussion, technology will play a central role in your learning.

 Below are some notes on the technical aspects of what you may need for Fall 2020.
 If you have questions, get in touch at firstname.lastname@example.org.
+If you encounter a system that is not working as expected (e.g. Moodle, Zoom), check the CIS status page for outage news or contact us.

 Students at Reed use computers in almost every area of the curriculum, and this will be especially true during the 2020-21 academic year.
 Every student should have a laptop with a currently supported operating system, capable of running Microsoft Office, email, modern web browser, and Zoom.
 (For more details, see technical recommendations from CUS.)

-If you do you have access to a computer, Reed may be able to help.
+If you do not have access to a computer, Reed may be able to help.
 Read more about the Student Technology Equipment Program, or contact Tony Palomino (email@example.com) to discuss your situation and make arrangements.

 Campus computer labs, known as information resource centers (IRCs), will not be open for fall 2020 due to COVID-19 concerns.
 However, much of the specialized software normally provided in the IRCs will be available through our virtual lab system (additional information coming soon).